2024 Fall > UGRD > SOCIOL > SOCIOL 474

 Class Notes:

 Since the turn of the century, human service and criminal justice systems have been changing due to research that shows young people's brains are still developing until their mid-twenties.
-This has created a new category of 'transition age youth' (TAY) or 'emerging adults' (EA) that requires both juvenile and adult criminal justice practitioners to think differently.
+This has created a new category of "transition age youth" (TAY) or "emerging adults" (EA) that requires both juvenile and adult criminal justice practitioners to think differently.
 The work emphasizes keeping young people out of the system, helping those who are in the system to get on positive trajectories, and preparing all for adulthood and independence.
 During this course, we will explore the concepts of TAY/EA, including historic and current attitudes towards criminal and anti-social behavior of this population.
 We will examine the social, physiological, and psychological causes and correlates of anti-social behavior, and societal responses, including changing approaches.
 We will explore the reduction of population in juvenile justice, the creation of specialized programs in the adult system, and the ’Raise the Age’ movement.
 We will also look at how these changes connect to racial disparities.
 Through readings, lectures, and discussions, you can expect to gain a balanced view of what TAY/EA means to the various systems that serve young people, and the impact of this reframing on criminal justice practitioners.
 For the capstone project, each student will choose a specific substantive area related to TAY/EA, explore the literature, and evaluate (and/or develop) policy or practice recommendations for a thoughtful, theoretically grounded intervention designed to assist TAY/EA to become

 Pre Requisites: